Table of Contents

 - New Jersey

 An inheritance tax is the responsibility of those who receive assets after somebody dies, not the estate.
+The amount each person pays may vary depending on how much they receive.

 If you receive an inheritance, check with your state to learn about any requirements for paying inheritance taxes.
 Even in states with inheritance taxes, you might be able to receive assets without paying any tax.